jac307/MediaArtTutorials/CMST2ZP3/AI-Poisoning-W8.md

 You submission document must have:

 - Full Name + Student Number
-- Theme Title (e.g., Retro-futurism)
+- Theme Title (e.g., Algorithmic Bias and the Ethics of Data Corruption)

 ### Research Notes:
 - Brief description of your chosen research angle